-- Americans with Disabilities Act (ADA) is federal legislation that mandates the provision of access while restricting impediments for disabled persons and establishes many criteria and standards for such access. - Average Daily Traffic (ADT) is the total number of vehicles that travel (both directions combined) along a roadway in a typical 24-hour period, usually counted on a midweek day. - Collector Street is a roadway that provides access between arterial (major) streets and local streets, typically with access to abutting properties.
-The Circulation Element of the Commerce General Plan identifies which streets are classified as arterials. - Gutter Running describes the situation where motorists purposely drive close to the gutter so the right-side wheels (nearest the curb) miss the end of the speed hump.
-This is often done due to the perception of some motorists that, since fewer wheels cross over the speed hump, they do not need to slow for the speed hump. - Local Street is a roadway that serves individual residential and commercial blocks with direct access to abutting properties.
-The Circulation Element of the Commerce General Planidentifies local streets. - National Pollutant Discharge Elimination System (NPDES) is a program that addresses water pollution by regulating point sources that discharge pollutants to waters of the United States.
-Created in 1972 by the Clean Water Act, the NPDES permit program is authorized to state governments by the Environmental Protection Agency (EPA). - Prima Facie Speed Limits are speed limits that are automatically established by law based on roadway conditions and therefore do not require signs for enforcement.
-Examples include 25 miles-per-hour limits in school zones when children are present or on local streets in residential neighborhoods, and 15 miles-per-hour limits in alleys or at railroad crossings with limited visibility. - Speed (85th Percentile) is a speed measurement where 85 percent of the individually recorded vehicle speeds on the street are at or below this measurement, and 15 percent of the recorded speeds are above this measurement. - Speed hump is a moderately elevated segment of roadway pavement intended to reduce the speed of vehicles crossing over it.
+- Americans with Disabilities Act (ADA) is federal legislation that mandates the provision of access while restricting impediments for disabled persons and establishes many criteria and standards for such access. - Average Daily Traffic (ADT) is the total number of vehicles that travel (both directions combined) along a roadway in a typical 24-hour period, usually counted on a midweek day. - 3.
+Collector Street is a roadway that provides access between arterial (major) streets and local streets, typically with access to abutting properties.
+The Circulation Element of the Commerce General Plan identifies which streets are classified as arterials. - 4.
+Gutter Running describes the situation where motorists purposely drive close to the gutter so the right-side wheels (nearest the curb) miss the end of the speed hump.
+This is often done due to the perception of some motorists that, since fewer wheels cross over the speed hump, they do not need to slow for the speed hump.

+- 5. Local Street is a roadway that serves individual residential and commercial blocks with direct access to abutting properties.
+The Circulation Element of the Commerce General Plan identifies local streets. - 6.
+National Pollutant Discharge Elimination System (NPDES) is a program that addresses water pollution by regulating point sources that discharge pollutants to waters of the United States.
+Created in 1972 by the Clean Water Act, the NPDES permit program is authorized to state governments by the Environmental Protection Agency (EPA). - 7.
+Prima Facie Speed Limits are speed limits that are automatically established by law based on roadway conditions and therefore do not require signs for enforcement.
+Examples include 25 miles-per-hour limits in school zones when children are present or on local streets in residential neighborhoods, and 15 miles-per-hour limits in alleys or at railroad crossings with limited visibility. - 8.
+Speed (85th Percentile) is a speed measurement where 85 percent of the individually recorded vehicle speeds on the street are at or below this measurement, and 15 percent of the recorded speeds are above this measurement. - 9.
+Speed hump is a moderately elevated segment of roadway pavement intended to reduce the speed of vehicles crossing over it.
 Sloping upward, a speed hump is usually elevated about 3 or 4 inches before it slopes downward to the original street level.
 The overall crossing length of a speed hump is about 12 feet wide.
 (Shorter, steeper speed bumps are used in private parking lots but are too extreme an obstacle for use on a public street.)

+IV.
 ELIGIBILITY CRITERIA

+To process an application for speed humps, an applicant must complete and submit a "Speed Hump Petition Form" available at the City.
+Each application will be reviewed following the eligibility criteria on a case by case basis and at the discretion of the Traffic Commission.
 The Department will determine the streets that are eligible for speed humps based on site and roadway conditions, traffic conditions and proper engineering principles including, but not limited to, the following: